AndreyPascoa/AndreyPascoa/README.md

 Welcome to my GitHub

 <p>
-    I'm professional at the beginning of his career, with knowledge of Python, Java, OOP, programming logic and web development.
+    I'm a professional at the beginning of my career, with knowledge of Python, Java, OOP, programming logic and web development.
 </p>

 <div>